OFFICE OF BLOOD RESEARCH AND REVIEW (OBRR)

 DEPARTMENT OF HEALTH AND HUMAN SERVICES (HHS)

-The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Blood Research and Review (OBRR), Division of Blood Components & Devices (DBCD) is recruiting to fill a Staff Fellow/Visiting Associate position in the Laboratory of Cellular Hematology.
+The FDA’s Center for Biologics Evaluation and Research (CBER), Office of Blood Research and Review (OBRR), Division of Blood Components & Devices (DBCD) is recruiting to fill a Staff Fellow/Visiting Associate position in the Devices Review Branch (DRB).

 BASIC QUALIFICATIONS: General Natural Resources Management and Biological Sciences (0401): Degree in Biological sciences, agriculture, natural resource management, chemistry, or related disciplines appropriate to the position, – OR – Combination of education and experience: Courses equivalent to a major, plus appropriate experience or additional education.

-ADDITIONAL QUALIFICATIONS: Ph.D. in Biochemistry, Chemistry, Cell Biology, Physiology, or other relevant Biomedical Sciences such as an equivalent doctoral degree (M.D., D.V.M., DVM., or Sc.D. etc.) is required.
-Candidates must possess an outstanding publication record of research productivity, exceptional written and oral communication skills, and experience in review of scientific reports and data interpretation.
+ADDITIONAL QUALIFICATIONS: Ph.D. in Molecular Biology, Biochemistry or other relevant Biomedical Sciences or equivalent doctoral degree (M.D., D.V.M., DVM., or Sc.D. etc.) is required.
+Candidates must possess an exceptional written and oral communication skills, and experience in scientific critique.